aisingapore/Novella/README.md

     0,3,1
     ```

     Every line must be an instance of an interaction.
-For the above example, we have 3 transactions:
+For the above example, we have 4 transactions:
     * user `1` interacted with item `0` once
     * user `1` interacted with item `0` once
     * user `2` interacted with item `2` twice
     * user `0` interacted with item `3` once

     Note that it is fine to repeat transactions (like the first 2 lines) as they will be aggregated.

-    Alternatively, you can just make use of the sample `users.csv`, `items.csv` and `interactions.csv` files
-    under `samples/`.

 2. Run the following: